Lo-MA-hub/ml_final_project/README.md

 ## Task Definition

-The task is a **regression problem** where the models must predict the bounding box of an MNIST digit randomly placed and scaled on a 64 \times 64 grayscale canvas.
+The task is a **regression problem** where the models must predict the bounding box of an MNIST digit randomly placed and scaled on a 64 $\times 64$ grayscale canvas.

 ### Input

-* 64 \times 64 Grayscale images.
+* 64 $\times$ 64 Grayscale images.

 ### Output